Dial 911 in case of emergency

 The Patrol Division, headed by Lieutenant Ed Klein, is responsible for the day-to-day operation of the uniformed section of the department.
 They provide the marked police patrol units that are on duty 24 hours per day, in each neighborhood in New Franklin.
 The Patrol Division handled over 10,000 calls for service, in 2007.
 Types of calls include motor vehicle accidents, assaults, burglaries, domestic violence, traffic enforcement, residential and commercial alarm drops, criminal trespassing, disturbances, and a variety of other criminal and non-criminal offenses.
-Also a member of the county wide Special Weapons and Tactics (S.W.A.T.) team.
+This division is also a member of the Barberton SWAT Team.

 The Detective Bureau, consisting of two detectives, is responsible for handling a variety of matters, which include preparing cases for trial, conducting covert operations, performing background investigations, following up on outstanding warrants, investigating unsolved crimes, recovering stolen property, processing crime scenes, and apprehending offenders.
 While a portion of their work includes cases involving such things as retail loss (bad checks,) their primary responsibility is for felony investigations.
 Detective Michael Hitchings is in charge of the Detective Bureau.